Locked Down Film Review: COVID Time Capsule

 Everyone is going to bring their own COVID experience into these sorts of movies.
 I was in Manhattan for much of the pandemic, trying to juggle the responsibilities of a young son, a pregnant wife, my day job, and my passion for film writing.
 I lived just blocks from Union Square, which saw some of the tensest moments of the Black Lives Matter protests.
 I cannot escape from my own experience in watching a movie like this.
 It is in the small, earnest details that Locked Down feels most precise: the release of the evening clap for frontline workers, the upper body only Zoom dress style, and far too much wine at far too many hours of the day.

-Our protagonists – gamely played by Anne Hathaway (Love and Other Drugs, The Witches) and Chiwetel Ejiofor (12 Years a Slave) – had only just begun the process of disentangling their lives together when lockdown struck rendering them trapped together in the pandemic’s early weeks.
+Our protagonists – gamely played by Anne Hathaway (Love and Other Drugs, The Witches) and Chiwetel Ejiofor (12 Years a Slave, Rob Peace) – had only just begun the process of disentangling their lives together when lockdown struck rendering them trapped together in the pandemic’s early weeks.
 Much of the film focuses on the tension of their life together: two people forced to survive together despite a crumbling relationship.
 It is in the interpersonal relationship that the film feels least fully formed.
 The practical reality is that Locked Down came together very quickly.
 Doug Liman has acknowledged that at times the shooting schedule was so tight that the two leads needed to tape dialogue to each other’s costumes in order to keep up with film’s technical needs.
 Unfortunately, it shows.

 loud and clear reviews locked down hbo